Joining Instructions for Keelboat Sailing Courses

 The evenings are free.
 There are numerous hotels and B&Bs along the seafront nearby if you want to stay overnight.
 Day two often starts 30 mins to an hour later because of the tides.
 Manchester & Liverpool are easy commuting distances with the new Bay Gateway which gets you from junction 34 of the M6 to Morecambe in under 10 minutes.

-We'll ask you for an emergency contact number when you arrive.
+We'll ask you for an emergency contact number and health declaration when you arrive.

 How to find us: